What We Do

 Digital Journalism at UNI focuses on reporting, news writing, editing and design, online journalism, photojournalism, and mass communication law and ethics, and is taught by experienced, award-winning faculty.
 The major and minor are popular with students from all areas across campus who want to write well and understand the best practices in journalism.
 We are a hands-on program, with courses taught by award-winning professors and professionals.

-The program helps place students in internships at the Waterloo Courier and print, radio and television newsrooms throughout the Midwest.
-Our students also often write and edit for the campus newspaper, the Northern Iowan, and have done investigative reporting for IowaWatch.org.
+The program helps place students in internships at the Waterloo Courier, Waverly Newspapers, Meredith Publishing (the nation's largest magazine publisher, headquartered in Des Moines) and print, radio and television newsrooms throughout the Midwest.
+Our students also often write and edit for the campus newspaper, the Northern Iowan, UNI's glossy fashion and culture magazine, Uprising, and have done investigative reporting for IowaWatch.org.

 Students studying journalism at UNI have won multiple Iowa Broadcast News Association awards for reporting and best overall newscast.

-UNI Digital Journalism grads have worked for a number of news organizations in Iowa and around the country, including Radio Iowa, KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), J-14 magazine, Teen Vogue, the Waterloo Courier, the Des Moines Register, and the Washington Post.
+UNI Digital Journalism grads work for a number of news organizations in Iowa and around the country, including Radio Iowa, Iowa Public Radio, WOI-TV (Des Moines), KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), WWL (New Orleans), J-14 magazine, Teen Vogue, the Iowa Falls Times-Citizen, the Waterloo Courier, the Des Moines Register, and the Washington Post.

 Our History (we've been doing this for more than 125 years!)